-2. Transport Hubs
+Transport Hubs

 RLC's presence in several communities makes it a strategic hub for transport connectivity.
 By providing terminal spaces for public utility vehicles, the malls improve accessibility to several destinations for commuters.
 Robinsons Malls host a variety of transport services: from P2P buses, UV Express Services and vans, electric and regular jeepneys and tricycles.
 Some of the Malls also provide loading bays to ensure a safe and systematic way for commuters to board and alight from public transport vehicles.
-In total, 54,823 sqm of space in Robinsons Malls were allotted for public transport terminals nationwide.
+In total, 57,843sqm of space in Robinsons Malls were allotted for public transport terminals nationwide; providing service to the Filipino riding public through: